TrumanGIT/True-North/README.md

 GOG version has not been tested and may not work.

 Widscreen, Controller and gamepad should work fine.
-(wide screens can also redownload "DBVO" and "Lore-Friendly Load Screen Compendium (16-9) (2K)" mods and select the ultra wide options if they wish)
+(wide screens can also redownload "DBVO" and "Lore-Friendly Load Screen Compendium (16-9) (2K)" mods and select the ultra wide options if

+initial installation REQUIRES 175 Gigs. after which you can delete everything in the Downloads folder to bring the file size down to 115

 Recommended tweaks: